 We use an Italian imported 00 flour in our pizza dough and daily bread for three reasons: one, it’s finely ground, and two, it has a lower gluten content than most flours.
-The “00” refers to the texture of the flour: Italian flours are classified by numbers according to how finely ground, from the roughest ground “Tipo”1 to 0, and the finest 00.
+The “00” refers to the texture of the flour: Italian flours are classified by number according to how finely ground, from the roughest ground “Tipo” 1 to 0, and the finest, 00.
 Lastly, it’s authentic, and it tastes better.

 Joseph’s Pasta, Haverhill, MA durum flour and potato dumplings blended with whole eggs and milk

 Cauliflower & non-GMO mix: corn starch, rice flour, potato starch, dextrose, vegetable fibers: psyllium, fructose, inulin, emulsifier, stabilizer: sorbitol non-GMO yeast & non-GMO extra virgin olive oil, non-GMO brown cane sugar, non-GMO sea salt

 chorizo sausage, made from coarsely chopped pork and pork fat, seasoned with garlic, pimento – smoked paprika – and salt.